SamChevalier/samchevalier.github.io/questions.md

 I enjoy writing.
 I also enjoy exploring technical ideas.
 I think writing helps *flesh out* these ideas.
 It helps to concretize them, bring them into focus, and acknowledge their limitations.
 I especially like when ideas are inspired by our daily, lived experiences.
 Science is filled with examples of brilliant ideas that were inspired by the everyday happens of life.
 For example:

 * Luitzen Egbertus Jan Brouwer [stirring his coffee](https://sites.pitt.edu/~armin/publicdocs/Delta%20-%20Brouwer.pdf) and proposing his fixed point theorem
-* Einstein's [``happiest" thought](https://arxiv.org/pdf/2209.13781): realizing that falling and weightless are equivalent
+* Einstein's ["happiest" thought](https://arxiv.org/pdf/2209.13781): realizing that falling and weightless are equivalent
 * Leonhard Euler trying to cross the [seven bridges of Königsberg](https://en.wikipedia.org/wiki/Seven_Bridges_of_K%C3%B6nigsberg) only once
 * James Clerk Maxwell conceptualizing electromagetism via [mechanical gears](https://qstbb.pa.msu.edu/storage/new_ed/e_and_m/J-140_Maxwell_3_S4.html)
 * Terance Tao [rolling around on the floor](https://mathstodon.xyz/@tao/113465889558324816), with his eyes closed, to solve the  wave maps equation
-* Stan Ulman using his experiences gambling and playing cards to concoct the [Monte Carlo](https://en.wikipedia.org/wiki/Monte_Carlo_method) sampling method
+* Stan Ulman using his experience gambling and playing cards to concoct the [Monte Carlo](https://en.wikipedia.org/wiki/Monte_Carlo_method) method
 * The apple [falling on Newton's head](https://scottberkun.com/wp-content/uploads/2010/01/Newton_apple.jpg)...

 LLMs do not (yet) have these daily lived experiences.
 They can synthesize the discoveries of humans in beautiful ways, and they can even suggest some cool new ones, but they can't pole vault, they can't walk across campus, they can't stick their hand out a car window and feel their hand flutter in the wind...

 So, I am blogging about ideas.
 Not in spite of LLMs, but because of them.
-With the amout of AI-assistance I receive in my daily life, I need clarity of thought more than ever before.
-And I need to make room for synthesizing the mathematical with the everday.
+With the amout of AI-assistance I receive in my daily life, I crave clarity of thought more than ever before.
+And I want to make room for synthesizing the mathematical with the everday.
+Since, in the end, life and math should be somehow invariant.

 </details>